- DEPARTMENT PENNANT

 - DESECRATE

-considered disrespectful or inappropriate (see also ‘rules of respect’ and
+way that is considered disrespectful or inappropriate (see also

 - DESIGNATING (OF HEADQUARTERS) FLAG